RasmusRossetti/RasmusRossetti/README.md

 - 🌱 I’m currently learning
   Next js 13, more depths of backend with node.js.
 Docker is also on the list.
 - 💞️ I’m looking to collaborate
-  on any SaaS projects that can generate a future company.
+  on any SaaS projects that can generate some value.
 - 📫 How to reach me
   You can checkout my portfolio with all my links and contacting. https://relaxed-stonebraker-f8247f.netlify.app/